GNUWorldChannel/PayasOS-20.04.1/README.md

 ssh port: 22 Destination ip: check your DHCP and if you want a static one, go /etc/netplan and look the file "static-readme".

-NOTE: The first boot could take a while when your OS is getting your network adapter configuration.
+NOTE: The first boot could take a while when the OS is getting your ethernet adapter configuration.
-We tested the network configuration, so let it as bridge do not change it to NAT.
-Always check your adapter name there.
+We tested the network configuration, so let it as bridge do not change it to NAT, so please don´t.
+Always check ethernet adapter name there.

 ------------------------------------------
 Users created: